UK's Liz Truss quits after turmoil obliterated her authority

 Newspapers that usually support the Conservatives were vitriolic.
 An editorial in the Daily Mail was headlined: “The wheels have come off the Tory clown car.”

-Braverman was replaced as home secretary, the minister responsible for immigration and law and order, by former Cabinet minister Grant Shapps, a high-profile supporter of her defeated rival Sunak.

-The dramatic developments came days after Truss fired her Treasury chief, Kwasi Kwarteng, on Friday after the economic package the pair unveiled Sept.
-23 spooked financial markets and triggered an economic and political crisis.

-The plan’s 45 billion pounds ($50 billion) in unfunded tax cuts sparked turmoil on financial markets, hammering the value of the pound and increasing the cost of U.K. government borrowing.
+The dramatic series of events began after Truss and her Treasury chief, Kwasi Kwarteng, unveiled an economic plan with 45 billion pounds ($50 billion) in unfunded tax cuts that resulted in a hammering of the value of the pound and increased the cost of U.K. government borrowing.
 The Bank of England was forced to intervene to prevent the crisis from spreading to the wider economy and putting pension funds at risk.

 Speaking to lawmakers for the first time since the U-turn, Truss apologized Wednesday and admitted she had made mistakes during her six weeks in office, but insisted that by changing course she had “taken responsibility and made the right decisions in the interest of the country’s economic stability.”